TL;DR

 - Fleet Insurance: If your company operates two or more vehicles, a fleet insurance policy is often the most efficient and cost-effective solution.
 It covers all designated vehicles and drivers under a single policy, simplifying administration and often reducing premiums.
 The legal obligation for at least third-party cover remains absolute for every vehicle in the fleet.

-The "Honesty is the Best Policy" Clause: Why Full Disclosure is Non-Negotiable
+The "Honesty is essential" Clause: Why Full Disclosure is Non-Negotiable

 Insurance contracts are based on a principle called uberrimae fidei, a Latin term meaning "utmost good faith."
-In simple terms, this means you must be completely honest and disclose all relevant information—known as "material facts"—to your insurer when you take out or renew your policy.
+In simple terms, this means you should consider whether you may need to be completely honest and disclose all relevant information—known as "material facts"—to your insurer when you take out or renew your policy.

 A material fact is any piece of information that could influence an insurer's decision to offer you cover or the price they charge for it.
 Hiding or misrepresenting these facts can lead to your policy being cancelled or declared void from the start, leaving you uninsured.